lextudio/sharpsnmplib/readme.txt

 Source Code Notice

-The source code is released under LGPL.
+The #SNMP source code (for SharpSnmpLib.dll) is released under LGPL.

+The MIB Browser Demo for #SNMP source code (for Browser.exe) is released under BSD License.

+Other demo source code is released in public domain.

 Dependency